Where There's Smoke There's Fire: Know The Risks Before You Light Up

 E-Cigarettes Are Not Without Their Risks

 E-cigarette use has dramatically increased, especially among teenagers.
-Don't believe any marketing that e-cigarettes are a healthier alternative to smoking.
-Not true!
+Clever marketing claims that e-cigarettes are a healthier alternative to smoking.
+This is not quite true!

 While ECs do not contain the same number of chemicals that tobacco products or conventional cigarettes have, they are not without their risks.
 Research indicates they still emit toxic vapors and contain chemicals linked to lung disease.
 Nicotine reduces blood flow, and plastic surgeons recommend patients avoid smoking e-cigarettes for at least four weeks before their procedure.
-Nicotine in E-cigarettes is just as addictive as nicotine in cigarettes.
+Nicotine in E-cigarettes is just as addictive as nicotine in nonelectronic cigarettes.

 Nicotine: A Poison In Its Own Right